c4cs/c4cs.github.io/_commands/basics/find.md

 where the first `.*` is because we want this to match any `*.aux` file in any directory in the file tree.

-We also want to only match files, so we can specify the type of the items we match with `-type`, which takes in an argument (`f` for files, `-d` for directory, etc.)
+We also want to only match files, so we can specify the type of the items we match with `-type`, which takes in an argument (`f` for files, `d` for directory, etc.)